Apoquel for Dogs: How It Works, Benefits, Dosing, and Safety

 Long-Term Itch Reduction and Inflammation

-In addition to rapid relief and steroid-free composition, Apoquel offers the added advantage of long-term itch reduction.
+In addition to rapid support and steroid-free composition, Apoquel offers the added advantage of long-term itch reduction.
 By effectively curbing your dog’s urge to scratch, it contributes to the healing process, preventing further damage to the skin and promoting a healthier, happier pet.

 Moreover, it helps reduce long-term skin inflammation, addressing the root causes of allergies and enhancing your dog’s overall well-being.